 Musicians, theatrical performers and the Slow Clothing Show kept the City of Hobart Festival Stage pumping all weekend with highlight performances from the Old Nick Theatre company, a pop up choir and a number of incredibly talented young singer-songwriters.

 The cooking demonstrations were as popular as ever, with many in the crowd eagerly taking notes to assist in their own kitchen experimentation.

-Our exhibitors this year were overwhelmingly positive about the experience at the festival, and they loved meeting so many engaged locals along with those cruise ship passengers!
+Our exhibitors this year were overwhelmingly positive about the experience at the festival, and they loved meeting so many engaged locals.

 On Sunday we had the privilege of hosting an ABC local radio broadcast at the festival, that went out across the entire country.
 Chris Wisbey spoke with a wide range of sustainability champions; inspiring and challenging audiences around Australia.

 We would like to once again say a huge thank you to the folk that made the festival possible.
 Our incredibly passionate volunteers worked tirelessly all weekend and their enthusiasm created such a great, welcoming atmosphere.
 Our sponsors this year were a delight to work with -we could not have done it without their support.
 And finally thanks to all the businesses, community groups and attendees who came along over the weekend!

 - 94% rated the Festival 7 or more out of 10

 - 80 exhibitors

 - 47% have made changes from last year's attendance

 If you missed out, or just want to relive the awesomeness that was, here are a few of the highlights.